thelostcode/PoGoMITM/README.md

 ## Running for the first time

+It's important that you run it as Administrator.

 If you are using the precompiled release package, just run PoGoMITM.exe.
 If you are using the source, you should already know what to do. :)

 It will create a root certificate and ask you if you want to install it.
 Click to Yes.
 After that, goto http://localhost:61222 and you should see the Web UI.